Gradiant/grad-ssikit-android/README.md

 13. WaltIdServices.kt -> Changed path variables to handle Android data directory path.

+14. SqlDbManager.kt -> Android cannot execute common java driver jdbc, so it's needed to replace it with a port of this driver to Android: SqlDroid.
+The HikariDataSource tries to execute the function getNetworkTimeout that doesn't exist in java.sql.connection of Android.
+Instead, it was replaced with a common DriverManager.getConnection().
+SqlDroid doesn't allow autocommit mode to false, so it had to be changed to true.
+Additionally, all manual commits were commented since they are useless now.

 ## Android Application Requirements

 1. Place the jars of waltid-ssikit, waltid-vclib, waltid-servicematrix in app/libs.
 Add those libraries to the project with the following line "implementation fileTree(include: ['*.jar'], dir: './libs')" inside the build.gradle of the project.